til-spreuer/mfci-workflow/readme.md

 Additionally, some hard-coded Strings are less intuitive, e.g. "HASH" as a separator instead of "#"

 The `n_best` parameter determines the maximum amount of cells that are added in each iteration.
-Each 2-cell is only added if it unique, but the same 2-cell might be inferred multiple times.
+Each 2-cell is only added if it is unique, but the same 2-cell might be inferred multiple times.

 ## Acknowledgements